data-apis/dataframe-api/protocol/dataframe_protocol_summary.md

    `copy=` keyword that the caller can set to `True`).
 7. Must be zero-copy if possible.
 8. Must support missing values (`NA`) for all supported dtypes.
-9. Must supports string and categorical dtypes.
+9. Must supports string, categorical and datetime dtypes.
 10. Must allow the consumer to inspect the representation for missing values that the producer uses for each column or data type.
     _Rationale: this enables the consumer to control how conversion happens,